cfengine/documentation/resources/additional-topics/glossary.markdown

 * Host

-  UNIX terminology for a computer the runs `guest programs'.
-In practice, `host' is a synonym for `computer'.
+  UNIX terminology for a computer the runs _guest programs_.
+In practice, _host_ is a synonym for _computer_.

 * Hub

-  A software component in CFE Nova and CFE Constellation that works as a single point of management in a local `star-network'.
+  A software component in CFE Nova and CFE Constellation that works as a single point of management in a local _star-network_.
 The term hub is sometimes used to mean policy distribution server, but more commonly a running cf-hub process that does report collection from all CFEngine managed hosts.
 The term hub means the centre of a wheel, from which multiple spokes emerge.